top of page

 Subscribe to our newsletter to be the first to know about upcoming events.

 - Fri, Jun 06ProvoCome see our New Shows for June and explore our neighboring galleries during Art Stroll!
-Visit all 5 of Provo's downtown galleries for a free treat!
+In celebration of the opening of Fantastically Human, we will be hosting a costume competition for ArtStroll.
+Come dressed up as your favorite character from fantasy, folklore, and myth for a chance to win.

 - Mon, Jun 09ProvoA documentary by UVU students interviewing current and former members of the Church of Jesus Christ of Latter-day Saints about their experience preserving familial relationships in the face of differing religious beliefs.
 Free Admission.